rousseaua/Jurrissimo-1/README.md

 # Jurissimo
-We Hacking the Law YO
+We Hack-ED the Law YO

+This repository is about the LegalTech Hackthon "HackTheLaw" that stood place on May 6th.